ARTICLES

 As an Image Coach and consultant for over 20 years, my perspective comes from working with clients who range from C-Suite execs in large international organizations to those who manage teams in smaller companies.
 It is imperative that leaders continue to be consistent in presenting the image and brand they have worked so hard to craft.

 We all know that 2020 changed everything – LITERALLY everything!
-2021 was not what we expected either.
-Leaders went from planning what they wore each day based on scheduled meetings and travel, to hours upon hours of Zoom.
+The years that have followed were not what we expected either.
+Leaders went from planning daily meetings, travel and wardrobes, to Zoom calls and hybrid office days.
+The

 The first 60 to 90 days were filled with grace and tolerance for all things – kids, dogs, spouses, any type of background, and whatever clothes you could make work that day.